The Work and the Walk

 What about your undergraduate and graduate education?

 I attended Boise State with a degree in social sciences, with an emphasis on political science and psychology.
 I got my master’s at Idaho State in counseling.
 At Idaho State, I wrote a proposal to the president of the university, suggesting that he hire me as a grad assistant to work on issues of diversity.
 I was his intern for one year.
-After that, they opened it up and created the president’s internship, or president’s fellowship.
+After that, they opened it up and created the president’s fellowship.
 I think the next year they had one.
 The following year they had two.
 I believe it continues now.
 They have about 20.
-So, grad students pick a project that they want to work on, and it’s funded and they report to the president.
-So that was a long-standing tradition that I started.
+Grad students pick a project that they want to work on, and it’s funded and they report to the president.
+That was a long-standing tradition that I started.

 After your master’s, what next?